-Unit 1,2 and 3 are written examinations.
+Units 1, 2 and 3 are written examinations.
 Unit 1 is worth 30%, Unit 2 is worth 40% and Unit 3 is worth 30%.

-The study of history sharpens logical, critical, and analytic thinking; providing young people with opportunities to develop a variety of skills that will contribute to their employability, whatever their chosen career.
+The study of history sharpens logical, critical, and analytic thinking, providing young people with opportunities to develop a variety of skills that will contribute to their employability, whatever their chosen career.
 The transferable skills, abilities and attitudes to independent learning developed through the study of history make young people attractive to employers.
+Careers with a specific historical connection include: Archeology; Museology; Archivist and working for the Civil service.

-Music
+GCSE Music

-GCSE Music continues the learning in KS3 by focusing on the three main aspects of musical understanding: Appraising; Composing and Performing.
-These three components are explored in depth over the two year course, and will include whole class ensembles, using technology to compose music and in-depth study of set works.
-For 2022, these are Mozart's Clarinet Concerto, and songs from the show Little Shop of Horrors.
+GCSE Music continues the learning in KS3 by focusing on the three main aspects of musical understanding: Appraising, Composing and Performing.
+These three components are explored in depth over the two year course, and will include whole-class ensembles, using technology to compose music and in-depth study of set musical works.